Install IPython libraries (If necessary)

 There are two functions for visualizing cell state graphs, one is plot_cell_state_graph() and the other is plot_simple_cell_state_graph().
 Both can visualize PCA and UMAP.

-Before plotting the graph, call make_cell_state_graph() to create a graph object.
-At that time, cluster names must be specified as an array.
-Of course, you can create them manually, or there is a function called generate_cluster_names_with_day() that automatically generates cluster names for you.
+Before plotting the graph, call make_cell_state_graph_object() to create a CellStateGraph object.
+At that time, you can specify cluster names as an array.
+If not specified, cluster names are automatically generated by the generate_cluster_names_with_day().

 There will be other occasions where cluster names are passed in the pathway and cell velocity sections, but it is not necessary for the cluster names in those cases to match the cluster names used in this section.
 Therefore, the cluster name can be changed flexibly.